basho-labs/little_riak_book/en/01-intro.md

 ## Changes From 1.x

 Riak 2.0 represents a major shift in the capabilities and focus of Riak as a data store.
 Riak has always been primarily focused on operational simplicity, and that has not changed.
-But when it came to design decisions, operations were always given unilateral priority over the needs of developers.
+But when it came to design decisions, operations were always given priority over the needs of developers.
 This is changing.
-With the launch of 2.0, we've finally added a few features that developers have wanted to see for quite a long time.
-Namely the following:
+With the launch of 2.0, we've added some features that developers have wanted to see for quite a while.
+Namely, the following:

 * __Strong Consistency__.
 Riak is still Eventually Consistent, too, but now you have a choice.
 Riak is now the easiest to manage database for adjusting the spectrum smoothly between AP and CP... per bucket, no less.
 * __Better Search__.
 The makers of Riak have improved search by leveraging the power of the Solr search engine.
 You now get all of the queryability of distributed Solr, without the hassle of manual indexing.
 * __Datatypes__.
 Riak historically has provided storage flexibility by allowing the storage of any binary object.
 This is still the case, but you now have the option of storing distributed maps, sets, counters, and flags that automatically converge in the face of conflicts.
 * __Security__.
-A long standing request that's day has finally come.
+A long-standing request that's day has finally come.
 Native Group/User access controls.
 * __Bucket types__.
 Now you can support unlimited custom bucket properties, without the overhead of the old gossip protocol.
 * __Ring Resizing__.
 Finally!
 Where in the past you were limited to a fixed ring size, you now have the option to dynamically increase/decrease the number of vnodes in your cluster.
 * __Other improvements__.
 We've also made many other improvements, like simplified configuration management (no more messing with `app.config` and `vm.args`), reduced sibling explosions (via a new logical clock called DVV), improved internal metadata sharing (reducing gossip chatter), better AAE, and more.